 10. 41% of customers expect your website to have live chat.

 Websites with live chat support are what 41% of customers worldwide expect to find when browsing the internet, as confirmed by live chat support stats.
 While it used to be just “nice to have”, the incredible growth of live chat and mobile usage appears to have brought a revolution of its own.
-Mobile marketing statistics meanwhile show that the share of live chat fans is even higher at 50% among mobile users, meaning you stand to lose close to half of your mobile customers if you fail to incorporate it into your daily operations.
+Mobile marketing statistics meanwhile show that the share of live chat fans is even higher at 50% among mobile users, meaning you stand to lose half of your mobile customers if you fail to incorporate it into your daily operations.

 (Super Office)